Asked whether there's a plan for police chief to step down, Ferguson mayor says no

 In an interview with CNN last week, Holder said the Justice Department was looking at the leadership of the Police Department as part of its ongoing investigation of the department’s practices.

-"We have an ongoing -- having a practice investigation into the Ferguson Police Department.
-And we're looking at a whole variety of things, including the leadership of that department, the practices that the department engages in, the nature of the interaction between the department and the community that it is supposed to serve," Holder said.
-"So I think it's a little premature for me at this point to comment on the leadership of the Ferguson Police Department.
-That is certainly something that we are looking at."
+“We’re looking at a whole variety of things, including the leadership of that department, the practices that the department engages in, the nature of the interaction between the department and the community that it is supposed to serve,” Holder said.

 Last month, Jackson released a video apology he said was directed at Brown’s parents and the peaceful demonstrators who took to Ferguson’s streets to protest the teen’s death.